toolleeo/cli-apps/README.md

 * [gof-rs](https://github.com/omagdy7/gof-rs) - Game of life rendered in your terminal with over 500+ unique patterns to choose from.
 * [Limoji](https://github.com/GEROGIANNIS/Limoji) - Limoji is an open source tool that makes it easy to choose between hundreds of cool ASCII emoticons and share them with your friends.
 * [matrix-webcam](https://github.com/joschuck/matrix-webcam) - Take your video conference from within the matrix.
+* [Maze Solver](https://github.com/Vlamonster/maze_solver_rust) - Generate, display and solve mazes in an animated way in the terminal.
 * [No More Secrets](https://github.com/bartobri/no-more-secrets) - A command line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers.
 * [pipes.sh](https://github.com/pipeseroni/pipes.sh) - Animated pipes terminal screensaver.
 * [pokeget](https://github.com/talwat/pokeget) - A bash script you can use to display cool sprites of pokemon in your terminal.